 They hire people for work from home e-support (non-phone) and also service center associates (phone).
 The two positions are pretty much identical as far as what you do is concerned.
 The main difference is that with e-support you are doing the job via email and fax and as a “service center associate,” you are doing the job over the phone.

 Keep in mind that having the e-support position does not guarantee that you won't ever have to be on the phones.
 If Sedgwick gets slammed with calls and they are short on phone workers, they may temporarily put you on the phones to help out with handling the calls until they slow down.
 But apparently this does not happen often enough to really be concerned about.
-One person at WPLH said in her ten months of working for Sedgwick doing e-support, she'd only been put on the phones once.

 How much does Sedgwick pay?